Cyber1S/utils/README.md

 ## Feedback & Contributing

-Feel free to send us feedback on [Twitter](https://twitter.com/cyber1sapp) or [file an issue](https://github.com/cyber1s/utils/issues).
+Feel free to send us feedback on [Twitter](https://twitter.com/CyberChat) or [file an issue](https://github.com/cyber1s/utils/issues).

-If there's anything you'd like to chat about, please feel free to join our [Discord](https://discord.gg/cJXdrwS) chat!
+If there's anything you'd like to chat about, please feel free to join our [Discord](#ComingSoon) chat!

-_cyber1s_ &copy; 2017-2021, cyber1s Inc - Released under the MIT License.
+_CyberChat_ &copy; 2017-2021, Cyber1S LLC - Released under the MIT License.